 There are a number of ways to stop the pump, depending on what you wish to do next.
-More information regarding the Commands Menu (P1500 only), referred to below, is found on page 51.
+More information regarding the Commands Menu, referred to below, is found on page 62.

-Using a Hold Command (P1500 only)

-If you want to stop the pump's clock momentarily (but not stop solvent flow), and plan to resume the run where it was stopped, press [MENU], and select /COMMANDS/, /Hold/.
+Using a Hold Command If you want to stop the pump's clock momentarily (but not stop solvent flow), and plan to resume the run where it was stopped, press [MENU], and select /COMMANDS/, /Hold/.
 To resume, select /COMMANDS/, /Continue/.

-By Resetting the Pump's Clock (P1500 only)

-If you want to restart the current run, press [MENU] and select /COMMANDS/, /Reset/.
+By Resetting the Pump's Clock If you want to restart the current run, press [MENU] and select /COMMANDS/, /Reset/.
 This stops the pump's clock and returns to the zero time line, automatically initializing the file.
 Restart the run by pressing [RUN] after the pump shows READY.

-By Pressing [STOP]

-If you want to completely stop the pump, press [STOP].
+By Pressing [STOP] If you want to completely stop the pump, press [STOP].
 This aborts the run and stops solvent flow through the pump.
 If you want to resume with the same file, you must initialize the run file by pressing [RUN], waiting for the pump to show [READY], then pressing [RUN] again.

-While the Pump is Running

-There are several messages which can appear in the Status field.
+WHILE THE PUMP IS RUNNING There are several messages which can appear in the Status field.
 These are discussed in detail in the Status section below.

-While the pump is running you may do several things without disturbing pump operation:
+While the pump is running you may do several things without disturbing pump operation: • edit files (/FILES/, /Edit/). • check some pump performance parameters. • edit the run file from the Status Menu.
+(This has an effect

-- Edit files (/FILE(S)/, /Edit/).

-- Check some pump performance parameters.

-- Edit the run file from the Status Menu.
-(This has an effect on the current run.
-See page 54 for more information.)
+• edit the run file from the Status Menu.
+(This has an effect on the current run - see page 65 for more information.)

-The Commands Menu (P1500 only)
+The Commands Menu

-The Commands Menu (P1500) is reached by pressing [MENU] and selecting /COMMANDS/.
+The Commands Menu is reached by pressing [MENU] and selecting /COMMANDS/.

-When /COMMANDS/ is selected the display shows (Figure 3.18).
+When /COMMANDS/ is selected the display shows (Figure 3.28):